3:41pm PT by Borys Kit

-Marvel in recent years has made it much more common with Captain America: Civil War, which featured a young Robert Downey Jr., Ant-Man's young Michael Douglas, and again in Guardians of the Galaxy Vol. 2 with Kurt Russell.
-Rogue One: A Star Wars Story did it with Carrie Fisher and Peter Cushing.
+Marvel in recent years has made it much more common with Captain America: Civil War, which featured a young Robert Downey Jr.; Ant-Man's young Michael Douglas; and again in Guardians of the Galaxy Vol. 2 with Kurt Russell.
+Rogue One: A Star Wars Story also did it with Carrie Fisher and Peter Cushing.

 But all these examples have been for short scenes, not for the duration of an entire movie, something that would strain budgetary and creative resources as well as believability.

-Skydance, which picked up the dormant project in October 2016 and Jerry Bruckheimer is now producing, wiht Muphy exec producing.
-The company is ready to go all in, believing the time is right and the technology here.
-And it believes that Lee, who has pushed the envelope with Pi and experimented with cameras with the more recent drama Billy Lynn’s Long Halftime Walk, is the right man to pull this off.
+Skydance picked up the dormant project in October 2016 and Jerry Bruckheimer is now producing, with Murphy exec producing.
+The company is ready to go all in, believing the time is right and the technology is here.
+And it believes that Lee, who has pushed the envelope with Life of Pi and experimented with cameras with the more recent drama Billy Lynn’s Long Halftime Walk, is the right man to pull it off.